leopro/trip-planner/README.txt

 - Trip has an identity; a Route has a name, and an internal identity
 - Route can have one or more Leg; a Leg has a Date and an internal identity
 - A Route can't have two Leg with same Data
+- A Leg has a Location; a Location has a name and a Point
+- Point has coordinates and the logic for distance calculation